 - ¼ teaspoon pepper

-- Cook pasta according to package directions for al dente pasta.
+- In a large pot of salted boiling water, cook pasta according to package directions for al dente pasta.
 Drain and rinse with cold water until pasta is room temperature.
 Place pasta in a large bowl.

 - Add pecans, cranberries, onion, carrot, and broccoli to pasta and toss to combine.
 Set aside.